balandongiv/Article_Search_Download_Automation/README.md

 # Article_Search_Download_Automation
 Automate article search and pdf retrieval
-This the utility I made to help researcher download in batch thesis (OATD), manuscript (via SciHub) and many more.
-Feel free to fork and advice improvemen
+This is a  utility to accelerate the process of downloading in batch thesis from OATA repo, manuscript (via SciHub) and many more.

+I welcome any bug report or suggestion to improve the package